Image: TimberNY via Pixabay

-Make sure that benefits outweigh costs.
+Make sure the group purchasing benefits outweigh the costs

 Be aware of fees before you join, and do a cost-benefit analysis.
 GPOs often have an initiation fee or application fee to set you up in their system.
 Some charge a percentage of savings while others charge an ongoing membership fee.
 Some are forthright about the costs of their memberships while others don’t disclose the true cost.
 Talk with the GPO about the savings you can expect.
 Will they be reflected in the upfront purchase price, rebates, or other incentives?

 A successful experience with a GPO requires identifying the right one for you.
 If you’re serious about saving money, you must be willing to make changes.
 If you like buying lumber from Johnny and would never change, regardless of how much you could save, then a GPO isn’t right for you.
 Some home builders use certain products because of gifts or trips they receive from the supplier.
 It would be wise for them to do a competitive bid to see if they’re really coming out ahead.